pnwlady/hapi_app/README.md

 ###To run Hapi-appi:

+### You need to use mongod to run this application.
+See documentation for installation and use [mongod documentation](https://docs.mongodb.org/manual/reference/program/mongod/)

-####In the first terminal activate the mongo daemon to sync with the data directory in the project:
+####In the first terminal activate the mongod daemon to sync with the data directory in the project:

 ```
 mongod --dbpath=./data